StephAdongo/shopping-cart/README.md

 - Browse a list of products
 - Add and remove items from the cart
 - Update item quantities in the cart
-- View cart summary with total price
+- View cart summary with total price and item count
-- Responsive and user-friendly interface
+- Responsive, mobile-friendly interface
+- Fast performance with Vite
+- Simple, intuitive user experience
+- Easily extensible codebase